 How did the Madagascar hissing cockroach got its name?
 Well, it hisses, of course.
 But how it hisses is a little weird.
 The giant insect forces gas through tiny breathing pores called spiracles on its thorax and abdomen.
 The cockroaches hiss when surprised, when challenging other cockroaches to a fight and when trying to attract mates.

-Next: What you'd weigh on the moon
+You'd weigh way less on the moon

 Gravity on the moon is a sixth of what it is on Earth.
 Someone who weighs 150 pounds (68 kg) on this planet moves the scales at only 25 pounds (11 kg) on the moon.
 Its gravity is so much lower because the moon is just 1 percent the mass of Earth.
 Your weight on the various planets would vary greatly.
 If you could stand on Jupiter, you'd weigh more than twice as much.